 Shiga Museum of Art: A Living Room in the Park

-Nestled within the lush Biwako Cultural Park in Ōtsu, the Shiga Museum of Art offers a refreshing model of what a museum can be: not a grand reception hall, but a “living room in the park.”
+Nestled within the lush Biwako Cultural Park in the Seta area of Ōtsu, the Shiga Museum of Art offers a refreshing model of what a museum can be: not a grand reception hall, but a “living room in the park.”
 Following its 2021 renovation, the museum now blends high-quality exhibitions with the relaxing atmosphere of a local retreat—a place where both locals and travelers can slow down, reflect, and engage with art in comfort.

 Photograph by Yosuke Ohtake